sheimoria/tp/docs/team/myc37.md

 - **Contributions to the UG**:

+  - Created and added examples for `Add Policy`
-  - Created and updated all policy-related sections.
+  - Created and added examples for `Edit Policy`
-  - Added examples for all policy-related commands
+  - Created and added examples for `Delete Policy`
+  - Contributed to `Sort Clients`
+  - Contributed to `Filter Clients`

 - **Contributons to the DG**:

-  - Created PlantUML Diagrams for Model and Storage.
+  - Created PlantUML Diagrams for `Model` and `Storage`.
-  - Created and updated policy implementation section.
+  - Created and added examples for `Policy` under the `Implementation` section.

 - **Review/mentoring contributions**:

-  - Reviews @zechjw's pull requests in our forking workflow.
+  - Reviewed pull requests made by `zechajw` as part of our forking workflow.

-- **Contributions beyond the project team:**: